Product DesignerPride FamilyLaunched

 02

-Audit & Journey Mapping
+Audit and Journey Mapping

 OUTPUT

-A prioritized backlog grouped by trust friction, pathway clarity, and conversion moments.
+Prioritized backlog grouped by trust friction, pathway clarity, and conversion moments.

 Step 2 image 1